beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 }
 ```

-### Multiple audios field
+### Multiple Audios field

-The multiple audios field displays a WordPress media lightbox that allows
-users to select multiple audio files.
+The multiple audios field displays a WordPress media lightbox that allows users to select multiple audio files.

 **Return value**
 A JSON-encoded array of attachment IDs for each audio file selected.